If you have contacts in Excel files, you can import these lists into the Chronicle database. Here's how:

 - Organization-office description

-The same Excel file can list a person AND the organization where they work.
-If this is the case Chronicle will make an org file and the the person file and then associate them for you.
+The same Excel file can have a row that contains a person AND the organization where they work.
+Therefore you can map people columns and org columns in the import.
+If this is the case, Chronicle will make an org file and the the person file and then associate them for you.